Garett Jones - Immigration, National IQ, & Less Democracy

-[01:08:52] Dwarkesh Patel: if you had to implement an immigration system from scratch, would you actually, uh, would you actually consider these s a t scores and these other deep roots scores as part of somebody's admittance?
-Or would you just consider the individual level, um, your personal skill as an education and things like
+[01:08:52] Dwarkesh Patel: If you had to implement an immigration system from scratch, would you actually consider these S A T scores and these other deep roots scores as part of somebody's admittance?
+Or would you just consider the individual level, your personal skill, and education and things like

 [01:10:12] Interviewing SBF